Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Inappropriate urination rather than spraying may indicate an issue with the litter box.
 A location aversion occurs when the litter box is in a stressful area that doesn’t give your cat adequate privacy, security, or comfort.
 Loud noises like washing machines, air conditioners, or plumbing may startle your cat.
 If the box is too close to their food and water dishes, they may avoid it for sanitary reasons.

-Older cats and those with mobility issues could have trouble getting to the litter box.
+Older cats and those with mobility issues could have trouble getting to the litter box if the walls are too high.
 Always keep an extra litter box to give your cat easier access wherever they are in the house.
 Multi-level homes should have at least one box per floor.

 7. Improve the Litter Box